javedmshah/env-vars-consul-microservices/README.md

 # Config-as-an-artifact using Hashicorp Consul and Envconsul

-This repo demonstrates how to build an envconsul container for the ForgeRock Identity Microservices.
+This repo demonstrates how to build an envconsul container for the ForgeRock Identity Microservices using base images from Bintray.
+It is required that the starting base images have no entrypoint defined and as such the images tagged BASE-ONLY are used and not the ones tagged 1.0.0-SNAPSHOT.
+The latter are running jetty containers and therefore cannot be used since we are unable to overlay the envconsul process on to them.
+The base images are also publicly available.

 ## about envconsul